joshuayannix/crypto_dca/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Introduction and Technology Used

+This is the front end repo for a full-stack MERN app (MongoDB, Express, React, Node).
+Link to backend repo here: https://github.com/joshuayannix/backend_cryptodca

 This was a really fun project to build.
 The app allows you to see how much money you would have made dollar cost averaging into a cryptocurrency.
 Dollar cost averaging means investing the same amounnt of money into an asset over a period of time, such as investing $100 a month into Bitcoin for example.

 I pulled the data from CoinGecko's free API.
 Building this project taught me alot about forms, manipulating API data, and number and date formatting.

-On the home screen, the user can select and search for a cryptocurrency, as well as click on Info to pop open a modal (component taken from Material UI) for more information.
-They can specify the frequency, investment amount, and the specific dates.
+Features:
+- After a user runs a search, they can save it (making request to DB).
+Searches are saved on a MongoDB database.
+User can also view a history of saved searches, and run those searches from that page.
+They can also delete searches (another DB request), with real-time updates.
+- Added Pusher.js extension to the backend to allow for real-time database updates.
+So when a user saves a new search (sending query to MongoDB), Pusher sends a message back from MongoDB to front end, so we instantly see the number of saved searches increase in the notification bell at the top.
+- Google user authentication from Firebase, with Redux for state management
+- Material UI modal for more info, as well as date and calendar inputs

-The results screen shows the results of their investments (ROI, profit, etc.) as well as a comparison to if the user had instead just invested all the money all at once (lump sum).
-The user also has the option to download their investments in a spreadsheet.
+- The results screen shows the results of their investments (ROI, profit, etc.) as well as a comparison to if the user had instead just invested all the money all at once (lump sum).
+- I used a react table library to allow the user to download their investments in a spreadsheet.
+- Form validations (dates can't be in the future, end must be after start, amount can't be negative, need to select a crpto, start and end date can't be the same)

 ## Available Scripts